-We represent schematically, the combination of these two sources of noise by the "U" shaped curve in Figure 1 labeled "Combination."
+We represent schematically the combination of these two sources of noise by the U-shaped curve in Figure 1 labeled "Combination."
 Without stretching the schematic nature of this argument, we propose that there may be a target pool that minimizes the two noise contributions simultaneously.
 That is, if we can accept some noise from each source, we may be able to prevent either from overwhelming the signal themselves.

-We suggest that our National Geographic magazine target pool represents one good example: there are enough differentiable elements to reduce the effects of memory, but few enough to allow reasonable editing of internal experiences that arise from imagination.
+We suggest that our photograph target pool represents one good example: There are enough differentiable elements to reduce the effects of memory, but few enough to allow reasonable editing of internal experiences that arise from imagination.

-The receivers in our experiments have, over time, learned the natural limitations of the National Geo-graphic target pool by experience and by instruction.
-They have become skilled at internal editing and do not report impressions that they know are absent from the overall target pool-thus there is less incorrect material in their responses.
+The receivers in our experiments have, over time, learned the natural limitations of the target pool by experience and by instruction.
+They have become skilled at internal editing and do not report impressions that they know are absent from the overall target pool.
+Thus, there is less incorrect material in their responses.

-In Lantz, Luke, and May's 1992 experiment, where the dynamic targets could be virtually anything, the receivers were unable to produce significant evidence of AC.
+In the Lantz et al. 1992 experiment, where the dynamic targets could be virtually anything, the receivers were unable to produce significant evidence of AC.
 They also produced, what is for us, significantly reduced functioning with static targets.
 We speculate that this drop of functioning in both target conditions arose because the protocol would not allow the receivers to edit their internal experience.
-Since the dynamic targets could consist of anything, and since the receivers were blind to the static-vs-dynamic target condition, they were unable to edit their imaginations, even for the static targets.
-To illustrate this point, suppose that half the target pool were ESP cards and the other half were the ganz-feld dynamic targets, but the receivers were blind to the target condition.
-In any given trial, even though the target is actually the star ESP card, the receiver is inclined to report all internal imagery, whether it be cartoon figures, car races, and/or sex scenes from movies.
-This increased the incorrect information over what it would be for a simpler target pool of ESP-cards alone.
+The dynamic targets could consist of anything, and the receivers were blind to the static-versus-dynamic target condition.
+They were therefore unable to edit their imaginations, even for the static targets.
+To illustrate this point, suppose that half the target pool was ESP cards and the other half was the ganzfeld dynamic targets but that the receivers were blind to the target condition.
+In any given trial, even though the target is actually the star ESP card, the receiver is inclined to report all internal imagery, whether it be cartoon figures, car races, or sex scenes from movies.
+This increases the incorrect information over what it would be for a simpler target pool of ESP cards alone.

 A strong word of caution is in order.
 Editing of internal experience because of sensory knowledge of the target pool cannot inflate a differential rank-order statistic.
-It will, however, bias any rating scale to-ward larger values.
+It will, however, bias any rating scale toward larger values.
 This is not a problem if ratings are used in correlational or comparative studies.

-We define target pool bandwidth as the number of differentiable cognitive elements in the target pool.
-Forced-choice experiments usually represent small bandwidths, video clips usually represent a large bandwidth, and the National Geographic magazine photographs represent an intermediate bandwidth.
+We define the term target-pool bandwidth as the number of differentiable cognitive elements in the target pool.
+Forced-choice experiments usually represent small bandwidths, video clips usually represent a large bandwidth, and the magazine photographs represent an intermediate bandwidth.
 At this time, the definition is qualitative, but we will indicate ways in which it can be made more quantitative.
-Nonetheless, the target pool bandwidth concept is testable.
+Nonetheless, the target-pool bandwidth concept is testable.

-The following hypotheses formed the basis of Lantz, Luke, and May's second study in 1993:
+The following hypotheses formed the basis of Lantz et al.'s second study in 1993:

-- (1) A significant increase of AC will be observed for dynamic targets if the dynamic pool is designed with an intermediate target pool bandwidth that matches the static pool from the 1992 study. - (2) An increase of AC will be observed for static targets because the receivers will be able to edit their internal experience.
+- 1. A significant increase of AC will be observed for dynamic targets if the dynamic pool is designed with an intermediate target-pool bandwidth that matches the static pool from the 1992 study. - 2.
+An increase of AC will be observed for static targets because the receivers will be able to edit their internal experience.